anikolaevskiy/Test-automation-agent/README.md

 To expose an additional action to the agent:

-1. **Describe the tool parameters.** Create a record under `test/src/main/java/com/test/example/agent/llm/tools`.
+1. **Describe the tool parameters.** Create a record under `core/src/main/java/com/test/example/agent/llm/tools`.
 Each field becomes a model argument.
 2. **Declare the tool contract.** Add a method to the `com.test.example.mcp.tools.Tools` interface and annotate it with `@Tool`.
    The method should return a `Tools.Result`.
-3. **Implement the behaviour.** Extend an existing `Tools` implementation (e.g. `com.test.example.mcp.tools.PlaywrightTools`) or provide your own class and implement the method.
+3. **Implement the behaviour.** Extend an existing implementation such as `tools-playwright` or provide your own class and implement the method.
-4. **Register the tool with the LLM.** In `com.test.example.configuration.openai.OpenAIConfiguration` add `addTool(YourTool.class)` to the `ChatCompletionCreateParams` builder so the model knows about it.
+4. **Register the tool with the LLM.** In `llm-openai/src/main/java/com/test/example/configuration/openai/OpenAIConfiguration` add `addTool(YourTool.class)` to the `ChatCompletionCreateParams` builder so the model knows about it.
-5. **Expose the implementation.** Ensure your `Tools` implementation is registered as a bean in `com.test.example.configuration.mcp.McpConfiguration` so the gateway can discover it.
+5. **Expose the implementation.** Ensure your `Tools` implementation is registered as a bean in `core/src/main/java/com/test/example/configuration/mcp/McpConfiguration` so the gateway can discover it.

 After these steps the agent will automatically consider the new action during a test run.
 No changes to the core orchestration logic are required.

 ## Configuration

-The agent reads settings from property files in `test/src/main/resources`.
+The agent reads settings from module-specific property files:

+- `core/src/main/resources/agent.properties` – general agent settings.
+- `llm-openai/src/main/resources/openai.properties` – OpenAI credentials and
+  instruction file path.
+- `tools-playwright/src/main/resources/playwright.properties` – Playwright
+  options and target application.

 ### OpenAI